CW

 About Christopher Wilson

-Mr. Wilson is a management consultant and researcher in Canada's National Capital region who specializes in issues of collaborative governance, regional stewardship and collective intelligence.
-He currently holds the post of Senior Research Fellow with the Centre on Governance at the University of Ottawa, where since 1997 he has been a researcher, consultant and lecturer.
-Between 2003-2006 he was the managing partner of Invenire, an Ottawa-based think tank that explored issues in governance, stewardship and collaboration.
+Mr. Wilson is a management consultant and researcher based in Victoria, BC.
+He specializes in issues of collaborative governance, regional stewardship and collective intelligence.
+Unitl his retirement in 2017, he was a Senior Research Fellow with the Governance Project at the University of Ottawa, where from 1997 he was a researcher, consultant and lecturer.
+Between 2003-2006 he was also the managing partner of Invenire, an Ottawa-based think tank that explored issues in governance, stewardship and collaboration.

-His interests tend to revolve around the issues of collective action and distributed governance such as the governance of collaborations; the assessment of smart communities and community networks; the development of collective intelligence; the development of community information systems and indicators; the governance of local workforce systems and labour market information; comparative studies of community collaboration; the governance impacts of e-commerce and e-government; the learning dynamics of regional innovation; and the management of various multi-stakeholder initiatives.
+His interests have focused on the issues of collective action and distributed governance such as may be found in the governance of collaborations; public-private-partnerships (P3s), and the management of various multi-stakeholder initiatives such as smart communities and community networks.
+He has been involved in the development of community information systems and indicators; as well as the governance of local workforce systems such as those in the City of Ottawa.
+Christopher was also a key researcher in a series of comparative studies of community collaboration; the governance impacts of e-commerce and e-government; and the learning dynamics of regional innovation.

-The basis of much of this work lies in the recognition of the fundamental need of individuals and organizations to find newer and more effective ways to learn and work together.
-Despite the many overlapping forces in today's society including globalization, the knowledge economy, the growing need for efficiency and competitiveness, the creation of business networks and ecosystems, the changing nature of work, and the 'hollowing out' of nation states, the pressures to achieve more effective systems of cooperation are paramount.
-To better understand the confluence of these changes requires new frameworks and new paradigms, improved levels of trust and transparency, and more creative mechanisms for satisfying contingent cooperation so that citizens, business people, and governments can make better use of their resources to provide more effective solutions to their collective challenges.
+To better understand the confluence of these changes requires new frameworks and new paradigms, new skills and organizational practices, improved levels of trust and transparency, and more creative mechanisms for satisfying contingent cooperation so that citizens, business people, and governments can make better use of their respective resources to provide more effective solutions to their shared challenges.

 Top